The Martial Arts Industry Association Limited (MAIA), ACN 160 517 939, is the Peak Industry Body for Martial Arts in Australia.

 The MAIA was established in 1993 as the Australian Martial Arts Council Inc.

 In 1998 the Australian Martial Arts Council decided to incorporate as a public company, change it¹s name and open its membership up to the broader martial arts community.
 The MAIA has developed & implemented a range of policies in an effort to more positively address the numerous problems associated with the martial arts in Australia.

 - President Kung Fu Wu Shu Australia

-- Member International Wu Shu Federation Marketing Committee (Beijing – China)
+- Vice President International Wu Shu Federation (Beijing China)